How to Operationalize a Cloud Security Solution

 Let’s cut to the chase - how do you effectively operationalize a cloud security solution in your organization?
 Based on extensive customer experience, here are the four steps we recommend:

-Choose the Right Cloud Security Solution
+Step 1 - Choose the Right Cloud Security Solution

 Like choosing the right partner can improve chances for a successful marriage, the first step to ensuring successful operationalization is finding a solution that is easy to operationalize while answering your security needs.
 We’ve written extensively in the past about choosing a vendor, questions to ask a cloud security vendor and questions to ask during a POC, so we won't go into the whole process in-depth again.